Get your home holiday-ready 🎄 SEE ALL IDEAS

 What We Like

-• Drive system offers multiple speed settings and reverses for maximum maneuverability
+• Multiple speed settings for maximum maneuverability

 What We Don’t Like

-• Doesn’t offer heated hand grips like some other electric models
+• No heated hand grips

 After all our testing had been completed, one model really stood out for excellent performance across every category.
 The Ryobi two-stage brushless snow blower has all the benefits of a heavy-duty model yet is also very nimble and capable in tighter spaces.
 There are both bigger and smaller models available, but this one was just right for every job we encountered.